 All drivers may use only the maximum quantity of tyres detailed in the rally supplementary regulations.
+All tyres fitted on the car or installed in the car are included in the overall quantity.

 60.1.6 Devices for maintaining full tyre performance